-2Only two notable papers on option returns address the impact of the pharmaceutical sector: Cao, Han, Li, Yang, and Zhan (2024) and Wang (2024).
-They focus on forecasting option returns with news and machine learning methods, whereas I focus on structured data and the related cross-sectional option anomalies.
+&lt;sup>2Only two notable papers on option returns address the impact of the pharmaceutical sector: Cao, Han, Li, Yang, and Zhan (2024) and M. Wang (2024).
+These studies on forecasting option returns with news and machine learning methods, whereas I focus on structured data and the related cross-sectional option anomalies.